jakobbskov/sovereign-strength/docs/systemnote.md

 - load
 - notes

-Workout data serves at least three purposes:
+Workout data serves at least these purposes:

 - preserve session history
 - support progression logic
 - support fatigue interpretation
+- support family-aware planning

 ## Review layer

 The review layer closes the session.

-In the currently documented system, review means the session can be interpreted after execution rather than merely stored.
+In the current system, review means the session can be interpreted after execution rather than merely stored.

-Near-term 1.0 development should make this more explicit in the form of a session summary.

-A useful review output should eventually include:
+A useful review output may include:

 - completed exercises
 - total sets